JorritvandenBerg/milestone-dapp/README.md

 # Fill in the metadata form and optionally deploy with your wallet password after a succesful test invoke

-# Wait a few minutes for deployment and grab the contract hash with
+# Wait a few minutes for deployment and grab the contract script hash with
 contract search <entered author name>

 # Go crazy with some test invokes
 testinvoke <script_hash> fee []
 testinvoke <script_hash> setFee [2]
-testinvoke <script_hash> milestone ['milestone_key1', 'agreement2', 'AXAmGd22VaF7w8c5wd5t43HJs9p9WwymMv', 'AVTENjYfJDhtYyNTtmqSxKPx5watyFRqz4', 'github', '1522540800', '1', 'AQ2CAEAmXzCm3yB4ZfwRAuNA6973S2Ehv3', '5', 'NEOGAS', '60']
+testinvoke <script_hash> milestone ['milestone_key1', 'parent_agreement2', 'AXAmGd22VaF7w8c5wd5t43HJs9p9WwymMv', 'AVTENjYfJDhtYyNTtmqSxKPx5watyFRqz4', 'github', '1522540800', '1', 'AQ2CAEAmXzCm3yB4ZfwRAuNA6973S2Ehv3', '5', 'NEOGAS', '60']
 testinvokle <script_hash> review ['milestone_key1', '60']
 testinvoke <script_hash> deleteMilestone ['milestone_key1']
+testinvoke <script_hash> refund ['milestone_key1', False]

+# Dettach from the neo-python container (run "wallet close" if you intend to stop the container)
+ctrl p + ctrl q

-# Add the script hash to secrets.env (SCRIPT_HASH) and choose a token for NM_AUTH_TOKEN to secure your middleware
+# Add the script hash to secrets.env (SCRIPT_HASH) and choose a token for REDIS_AUTH_TOKEN to secure your middleware

 # Restart the middleware image
 docker-compose restart middleware

  ```

+Important: these Docker containers make use of named volumes (private_chain and contracts) to share data among each other and provide persistant storage.
+To remove both the containers and volumes, you have to use "docker-compose down -v".
+This will delete all the data!

 ## Maintainers